Hyiker/Hyiker/README.md

 ### Hi there, I'm Carbene Hu 👋

-So far, I am working for CS bachelor degree.
+So far, I am working for my PhD degree at ZJU.

 - Research interests mainly include **Realistic Rendering** and **HPC(Parallel Computing)**.
 I'm trying to put more efforts on **Differentiable Rendering** and **Neural Rendering**.